-Some ideas for relief

-- Do exercises to strengthen your stomach muscles. - Use a pregnancy belt or cradle to support the baby (ask for a prescription) - Warm bath, warm compresses, heating pad on low setting to abdomen. - Take regular strength Tylenol® (acetaminophen). - Turn to your side to sit up when getting out of bed.
-Avoid twisting or sitting straight up. - Call the midwife if you have any stomach or back pain that is getting worse or will not go away with rest or Tylenol.
+- Some ideas for relief: Do exercises for your stomach muscles, use a pregnancy belt or cradle (ask for a prescription), or rest and take warm baths.
+You may take regular strength Tylenol® (acetaminophen). - When getting out of bed, turn to your side and use your arms to push your body up to avoid twisting or sitting straight up. - Call if you have any stomach or back pain that is getting worse or will not go away with rest or Tylenol.
 Call the midwife if you have cramping every 10-15 minutes and are less than 37 weeks.
 This could be a sign of preterm labor.